Mass immigration is driving us to a dystopian

 The USA is spinning out of control.
 The basic cause is too many people migrating in too large numbers into our country with no consideration of cultural assimilation, infrastructure, or existing class divisions.
 As a result, our government structure of checks and balances and the Constitutional foundation of our Republic is tottering under the strain.

 And are we supposed to believe that after all that has happened over the last two decades the best we can do is find another Clinton

-Donald A. Collins [email him], is a freelance writer living in Washington DC and a former long time member of the board of FAIR, the Federation for American Immigration Reform.
+Our free society is breaking down, and the government is trying to compensate with repression.Donald A. Collins [email him], is a freelance writer living in Washington DC and a former long time member of the board of FAIR, the Federation for American Immigration Reform.
 His views are his own.